DanielAdeyemi/SweetAndTreats.Solution/README.md

 - You need to have MySqlWorkbench installed on your machine.
 You can download it [here](https://www.mysql.com/products/workbench/)
 - In the navigator > Administration window, select Data Import/Restore
 - In Import Options select Import from Self-Contained File.
-- Navigate to daniel_adeyemi.sql in the Factory.Solutions directory
+- Navigate to daniel_adeyemi.sql in the SweetAndTreat.Solutions directory
 - Under Default Schema to be Imported To, select the New button.
 - Enter the name of your database
 - Click ok